i12o/LOWriterTemplate2PDF/README.md

 Then do these commands to create above sample, on your machine.

 Start libreoffice with server functinality.
-It's beyond my ability to describing the meaning of arguments.
+It's beyond my ability to describe the meaning of arguments.
 If you have running LO already, first shutdown LO, and restart LO with these args.

     libreoffice --accept='socket,host=localhost,port=2083;urp;'